IOFM Exclusive: Focus Group Finds Tariffs Are Contributing to Payment Delays

 Product Companies are First to Respond to Economic Turmoil

-Nearly two-thirds of service companies are consider changing vendor invoicing procedures – compared to just one-third of product companies.
-However, product companies are far less likely not to consider extending credit terms than their service peers – 84% vs. 67% respectively.
+Product companies are far less likely to consider extending credit terms than their service peers – 38% vs. 15% respectively.

 What’s Driving Payment Delays?